History of the Opera web browser: Hotmail controversy

 In November 2004, Opera Software sent an electronic message to Microsoft, complaining that Opera users were sent an incomplete JavaScript file when using Hotmail (now Outlook.com).
 The incomplete file prevented Opera users from emptying their "Junk E-mail" folders.
 The Opera Software company later sent a physical letter to Microsoft.
 Nevertheless, as of February 11, 2005, Microsoft had neither replied to the messages nor corrected the issue.

 Version 8

 On April 19, 2005, version 8.0 was released.
 Besides supporting SVG Tiny, multimodal features and User JavaScript, the default user interface was cleaned up and simplified.
 The default home page was an improved search portal.
 The changes displeased a number of existing users since some advanced settings became hidden.

 Version 8.0 introduced support for Scalable Vector Graphics (SVG) 1.1 Tiny.
 This marked the first major web browser to natively support some form of SVG.

 Version 8.5 was released on September 20, 2005.
 Opera announced that their browser would be available free of charge and without advertisements, although the company still continued to sell support contracts.
 Enhancements included automatic client-side fixing of web sites that did not render correctly, and a number of security fixes.
+It was last version that would run under Mac OS X Jaguar, with later versions requiring Mac OS X Panther or later.